 Dagsboro in Sussex County, Delaware — The American Northeast (Mid-Atlantic)

-Topics and series.
-This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Churches & Religion • Colonial Era • War, US Revolutionary.
-In addition, it is included in the Delaware Public Archives series list.
-A significant historical date for this entry is March 24, 1971.
+Topics.
+This historical marker is listed in these topic lists: Churches & Religion • Colonial Era • Settlements & Settlers.
+A significant historical date for this entry is October 11, 1753.

 Location.
-38° 32.9′ N, 75° 14.333′ W. Marker is in Dagsboro, Delaware, in Sussex County.
-Marker can be reached from the intersection of Chapel Lane and Vines Creek Road.
+38° 32.914′ N, 75° 14.353′ W. Marker is in Dagsboro, Delaware, in Sussex County.
+Marker is on Ward Lane just north of Vines Creek Road (Delaware Route 26), on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Dagsboro DE 19939, United States of America.
+Marker is at or near this postal address: 32040 Ward Ln, Dagsboro DE 19939, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on January 15, 2022.
-It was originally submitted on January 8, 2011, by Nathan Davidson of Salisbury, Maryland.
-This page has been viewed 758 times since then and 32 times this year.
-Photos: 1, 2, 3, 4. submitted on January 8, 2011, by Nathan Davidson of Salisbury, Maryland. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on January 15, 2022, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 159 times since then and 32 times this year.
+Photos: 1, 2. submitted on January 15, 2022, by Devry Becker Jones of Washington, District of Columbia.